hanokalure/Human_activity_recognition/README.md

-# 🎬 Daily Activities Video Recognition System
+# 🎬 Human Activity Recognition System

 A comprehensive computer vision system for recognizing daily human activities using deep learning models trained on UCF-101 and Kinetics-400 datasets.